klimenkoOleg/pallet-scheduler-datetime/README.md

 [![test](https://github.com/konrads/pallet-scheduler-datetime/workflows/test/badge.svg)](https://github.com/konrads/pallet-scheduler-datetime/actions/workflows/test.yml)

-A module for scheduling dispatches via unixtime based schedules.
+A module for unixtime based scheduling.

 ## Overview

-This module exposes capabilities for scheduling dispatches to occur at a specified schedule based on starting UTC time, optional ending UTC time, and periods consisting of multiples of year/month/week/day/hour/minute/second/ms.
+This pallet provides capability to dispatch schedules with a starting UTC time, optional ending UTC time, and periods consisting of multiples of year/month/week/day/hour/minute/second/ms.
 These scheduled dispatches may be named or anonymous and may be canceled.

 Scheduling is done via [chrono-light](https://crates.io/crates/chrono-light) library.